notadeejay/rbc-training/data/Week 4 Day 2/16__Yellow Pager__Exercise.md

 Keep in mind that there are several ways to solve this problem, so if a classmate takes a different approach than you, that's okay.

 Pair with another classmate and work through the logic together!
+Remember it's always best to come up with a plan of how you're going to solve this problem BEFORE you start writing code.

+You can map out the steps your going to take on a piece of paper, if you find that helpful.

 ### Tips & Tricks